How to Make Your Own Terrariums: Mini Landscapes for any Decor

 In Victorian times, renowned physician Nathanial Bagshaw Ward was pursuing a passion for botany and conducting an experiment with moths, when he discovered that he could cultivate rare ferns inside a bottle.

-Traditionally made of curved glass with a tight-fitting lid, a terrarium has a base of gravel, charcoal, moss, and soil, and supports a miniature garden of moisture-loving plants.
+Traditionally made of curved glass with a tight-fitting lid, a terrarium has a base of gravel, charcoal, moss, and soil, and supports a miniature garden of moisture-loving species.

-In addition to the closed container in which the rain cycle creates a self-supporting mini garden, there are other types of plant arrangements that fall under the terrarium umbrella.
+In addition to the closed terrarium in which the rain cycle creates a self-supporting mini garden, there are other types of arrangements that fall under the terrarium umbrella.

 Some folks place potted plants in a closed tank-type container resembling a Wardian case.